nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 4.md

 In this example the enum `Boolean` can only value `Boolean::Yes` or `Boolean::No`.

 _Isn't that a bool type?_<br/>
-Well, kind of. think about asking a user input, the user must only reply "yes" or "no", but it can be any other multiple choice question.<br/>
+Well, kind of.
+Think about asking a user input, the user must only reply "yes" or "no", but it can be any other multiple choice question.<br/>
 It doesn't makes sense keeping the string around after you validated it, once you converted it in an enum variant you can discard the original input and use a much more ergonomic system.

 ```rust